What causes sensitive teeth?

 What can I do about sensitive teeth?

-To prevent further damage, brush your teeth gently as described on our toothbrush abrasion page and avoid abrasive toothpaste or use a non-alcohol mouthwash to wet your toothbrush instead.
+To prevent further damage, brush your teeth gently as described on our toothbrush abrasion page and avoid abrasive toothpaste.

 Toothpastes for sensitive teeth

-Desensitizing agents such as Sensodyne (there’s loads of different ones on the market now) work by blocking off the dentinal tubules, so that the nerves don’t get stimulated.
+Desensitising agents work by blocking off the dentinal tubules, so that the nerves don’t get stimulated.

-Swish the mouthwash back and forth between the teeth for at least 30 seconds, and do not rinse with water afterwards.
+Swish the mouthwash back and forth between the teeth for at least 30 seconds, spit out, and do not rinse with water afterwards.

 What can dentists do about sensitive teeth?

-- Depending on the cause of the sensitivity, your dentist may be able to paint special fluoride gels, rinses or varnishes onto the affected teeth (although from personal experience, these can be hard to come by in some parts of the UK…).
+- Depending on the cause of the sensitivity, your dentist or hygienist may be able to paint special fluoride gels, rinses or varnishes onto the affected teeth.

-- If you grind your teeth, ask your dentist about the possibility of having a mouthguard made to wear at night.
+- If you grind your teeth in your sleep, ask your dentist about having a mouthguard made to wear at night.